what is continuous learning: boost your career growth

 Matching Your Method to Your Mission

-Building a great learning stack means picking the right tool for the job.
-You wouldn't use a hammer to turn a screw, and the same logic applies to learning.
-A quick overview of a new AWS service requires a completely different approach than mastering a new programming language for an Azure certification from the ground up.
+Building a high-quality learning stack requires you to pick the specific tool for the task at hand.
+You do not use a heavy sledgehammer when you need a precision screwdriver.
+The same logic applies to your education.
+Gaining a high-level summary of a new AWS service requires a different mental approach than mastering a new programming language or studying for an Azure certification from the ground up.

 Choosing the Right Learning Method for Your Goal